Louisvdw/dbus-serialbattery/docs/docs/general/install.md

 ---
 id: install
-title: How to install
+title: How to install, update, disable, enable and uninstall
 sidebar_position: 4
-# Display h2 to h5 headings
+# Display h2 to h4 headings
 toc_min_heading_level: 2
 toc_max_heading_level: 4
 ---

-# How to install
+# How to install, update, disable, enable and uninstall

 ## 🚨 NB!
 Before you begin